California Abortion Facts

-In 2008, 897,700 women in California became pregnant.
-61% of these pregnancies resulted in live births and 24% in induced abortions.
+In 2011, 802,400 women in California became pregnant.
+63% of these pregnancies resulted in live births and 23% in induced abortions.
 The remaining pregnancies ended in miscarriage.

-- California does not have any of the major types of abortion restrictions—such as waiting periods, mandated parental involvement or limitations on publicly funded abortions—often found in other states.
+California does not have any state-level abortion restrictions—such as waiting periods, mandated parental involvement or limitations on publicly-funded abortions.